FredericFerriere/carpooling/README.md

 5) for each path, we also calculate non optimised distances (individual path from employees to target address) and optimised path distance

+## Going further

+1) The current algorithm assumes all employees have a car and may be the starting point of a chain.
+This assumption should be relaxed for a more realistic approach.
+2) Incorporating carpooling areas in the algorithm on top of employee addresses.
+3) Adding public transport network in the algorithm (much more complicated)
+4) Incorporating a metric for vehicle emissions and using this metric rather than total distance in the minimization algorithm.

 ## Packages Required

 ### setting up the Virtual environment

-conda config --prepend channels conda-forge
+$ conda config --prepend channels conda-forge
-conda create -n covoiturage --strict-channel-priority osmnx jupyterlab
+$ conda create -n covoiturage --strict-channel-priority osmnx jupyterlab
-conda install geopy
+$ conda install geopy
-conda install -c conda-forge aiohttp conda activate covoiturage
+$ conda install -c conda-forge aiohttp
+$ conda activate covoiturage
-python -m ipykernel install --user --name covoiturage
+$ python -m ipykernel install --user --name covoiturage
-jupyter lab
+$ jupyter lab